Angle-Brackets/Pixelinator/README.md

 - Additionally, include the `CMakeLists.txt` within the newly formed external folder to link the libraries to your project.
-- After running the engine once, it will generate a `libPixelinator.a` file that you can then statically link to your projects, make sure you include the header to access the functions from the library!
+- After running the engine once, it will generate a `libPixelinator.a` file that you can then statically link to your projects, include the `pixelinator.h` header in your project to access all the library functions!
 - You can avoid the submodule nonsense if you install the libraries locally (not for you Windows users).

 ### Examples